dalime/crypto-election-funding/README.md

    - The smart contract updates the respective candidate's total amount and donation count.

 5. **Updating the UI**:
-   - The frontend fetches the latest data using The Graph, ensuring real-time updates of the donation statistics.
+   - The frontend fetches the latest data using web3.js, ensuring real-time updates of the donation statistics.

 ## Deployment

 ### Smart Contracts
-- **Testnet Deployment**: Deploy contracts on a testnet (e.g., Rinkeby) for testing.
+- **Testnet Deployment**: Deploy contracts on a testnet (e.g., Sepolia) for testing.
-- **Mainnet Deployment**: Deploy contracts on the Ethereum mainnet for production.
+- **Mainnet Deployment**: TO DO

 ### Frontend
 - **Hosting**: Use platforms like Vercel or Netlify for hosting the Next.js application.
 - **Domain**: Secure a domain name for the web app.

 ## Monitoring & Maintenance
-- **Analytics**: Integrate tools like Google Analytics to monitor user interactions and app performance.
+- **Analytics**: TO DO
 - **Error Handling**: Implement comprehensive error handling and user feedback mechanisms for transaction errors or network issues.

 ## Additional Considerations
 - **Compliance**: Ensure compliance with relevant regulations, especially regarding political donations and cryptocurrency transactions.
 - **Accessibility**: Design the app to be accessible to users with disabilities, following best practices for web accessibility.

-This tech spec outlines the foundational elements and additional features needed to develop the crowdfunding web app for the presidential candidates, including user management and transparent tracking of donations.
-Further iterations and refinements may be made as development progresses.